nodesmith/aion-wiki/Aion-Owner's-Manual.md

 _**Creating accounts**_

+> **Note** _(only keystore file is supported)_

 Account addresses are required for mining and sending transactions.
-An address is a 64-character (32 byte) hex string, which contains the public key of an account.
+An address is a hashed representation of the users publicKey, prefixed with an identifier "0xA0"..
 You can create accounts on the kernel by following these steps:

 1. Go to aion directory